Are Insurers Leveraging Bots to Boost Workforce Productivity?

 Insurance companies are using AI bots in myriad ways, the most popular are:

-• Directly helping customers with personalized quotes or indirectly help human agents to offer better quotes
+Directly helping customers with personalized quotes or indirectly helping human agents to offer better quotes

 SimpleINSPIRES’s bot, Tara, comes with two-way integration with any application and can be custom trained specifically to a customer and their policy products.
 Tara is a Smart BOT and supports intelligent underwriting in a way that was not possible before.
 It is the foundation and user interface for Machine Learning and AI-driven underwriting & workflow.
 For instance, Tara can prompt agents in real-time about high-risk concentration just as they are ready to provide a quote to a new customer or even alert that the NB they are quoting was a prior insured with claims.

-These are perfect points to segue into an explanation about the different bot technologies and their corresponding capabilities
+These are perfect points to segue into an explanation of the different bot technologies and their corresponding capabilities

 The technology behind the bots

-Bot applications are evolving rapidly thanks to emerging technology such as NLP and AI that are expanding bot capabilities.
-There are two commonly used technologies that power most bots.
+Bot applications are evolving rapidly thanks to emerging technologies such as NLP and AI that are expanding bot capabilities.
+Two commonly used technologies power most bots.

 Rule-based bots work on a predefined set of questions and use an if/then logic.
 This makes them easier to train and reduces implementation costs.